 Tolbert Fanning, "James J. Trott: Messenger of the Church of Christ at Franklin College, Tennessee, to the Cherokee Nation," Gospel Advocate 11 (March 25, 1869), 271-74; Joseph R. Bennett, II, "God's Gift to the Nation: The Biography of James Jenkins Trott, 1800-1868," http://www.therestorationmovement.com/_states/tennessee/trott.htm

 James J. Trott, "To the Editor of the Millennial Harbinger," Millennial Harbinger (February 6, 1832), 85; Bennett, "God's Gift to the Nation."
 Regarding Trott's marriage to Sallie Adair, Bennett cites the February 1828 edition of the Cherokee Phoenix, the first American Indian newspaper.
-About Trott's marriage to Rachel Pounds Adair, and that she was not from the same Adair family that Sallie came from, see Emmet Starr, History of the Cherokee Indians and Their Legends and Folk Lore, 404.
+Concerning Trott's marriage to Sallie Adair and, later, to Rachel Pounds Adair, see Emmet Starr, History of the Cherokee Indians and Their Legends and Folk Lore, 404.
 Starr first published his work in 1921.
 It has since been reprinted many times.

 Bennett, "God's Gift to the Nation."
 Trott's reference to "the primitive gospel" is found in his letter "To the Editor of the Millennial Harbinger."